Luan Anhui, China Travel Guide

 Hiking boots or sturdy trainers are for exploring natural areas and mountainous terrain in the Dabie Mountains.

-Sandals or open-toed shoes are suitable for summer, but closed-toe shoes are usually more practical for city exploration.
+Sandals or open-toed shoes are fitting for summer, but closed-closed-toe shoes are usually more useful for city exploration.

-Keeping your documents organized and secure remains a top priority for any international trip.
+Organizing and securing your documents remains a top priority for any international trip.
 Have these accessible.

 China uses 220V at 50Hz.
-Sockets: Type A (two parallel flat pins), Type C (two round pins), and Type I (three flat pins in a triangular pattern) are common.
+Sockets: Type A (two parallel flat pins), Type C (a europlug), and Type I (three flat pins in a triangular pattern) are common.

 Bring your standard camera gear.
-Consider extra batteries and memory cards for extensive photography in scenic regions such as the Dabie Mountains.
+Consider extra batteries and memory cards for extensive photography in scenic regions like the Dabie Mountains.

 Baidu Maps (百度地图) or Amap (高德地图) are more accurate than Google Maps within China.